 Is it better to freeze food?

 Most definitely – provided it’s fit for freezing.
 We suggest that you freeze whatever and whenever you can.
-Keeping food in vacuum sealing would be ideal (for example, this would enable you to freeze fish for up to two years), but for most food, the most practical way is to keep it in sealed containers.
+Keeping food in vacuum sealing bags would be ideal (for example, this would enable you to freeze fish for up to two years).
+That’s why restaurants and kitchens tend to buy bulk vacuum seal bags to make sure they are able to keep all of their food as fresh as possible.
+Vacuum sealing prevents the food from losing moisture and dehydrating.

 How much the food will last when frozen depends on the type of food, the state of food at the moment of freezing, and freezing conditions.
 A good idea would be to invest in a high-quality side-by-side Frigidaire with smart storage capabilities, so you can keep your meat and poultry separated from other food so as to prevent possible contamination.
 They also allow for fast freezing and thawing, which is a must when storing produce.